reacherhq/backend/SETUP.md

 3. Download migrations from [sqlxmq](https://github.com/Diggsey/sqlxmq#database-schema) to setup database for message queue.
 4. Install [psql](https://blog.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows/) to apply migrations to db.
 5. Use `cargo install rargs` and run the following to apply migrations - `ls migrations/sqlxmq/*up.sql | rargs psql postgres://postgres:<password>@localhost/postgres -f migrations/{0}`
-6. Add a `.env` file with a single key `PGPASSWORD=<password>`.
+6. Add a `.env` file with a single key for the connection string `DATABASE_URL=postgres://postgres:<password>@localhost/postgres`.
 This will be read by the application at runtime from the environment and be used to connect to the environment.
+This will also be used by sqlx to verify sql queries at compile time.